Can Redwire Corporation (RDW) Remain Competitive?

-Redwire Corporation (NYSE:RDW) went down by -5.96% from its latest closing price compared to the recent 1-year high of $13.34.
-The company’s stock price has collected 8.12% of gains in the last five trading sessions.
-Press Release reported on 10/12/21 that Redwire Providing Critical Navigation Technology to Guide NASA’s First Mission to the Trojan Asteroids
+Redwire Corporation (NYSE:RDW) went up by 8.19% from its latest closing price compared to the recent 1-year high of $13.34.
+The company’s stock price has collected 18.63% of gains in the last five trading sessions.
+Press Release reported on 10/20/21 that Redwire Executive Vice President Mike Gold to Testify at Senate Committee Hearing

 Is It Worth Investing in Redwire Corporation (NYSE :RDW) Right Now?